-In addition to providing pension benefits, the School District provides health insurance coverage and survivor benefits for retired employees and their survivors.
-Substantially all of the School District's employees may become eligible for these benefits if they reach normal retirement age while working for the School District.
+In addition to providing pension benefits, the District provides postemployment health insurance coverage and survivor benefits to retired employees and their survivors in accordance with the provision of various employment contracts in effect at the time of retirement.

+Substantially all of the District's employees may become eligible for these benefits if they reach normal retirement age while working for the District.
 Health care benefits are provided through plans whose premiums are based on the benefits paid during the year.
-The cost of providing post retirement benefits is shared between the School District and the retired employee.
-The School District recognizes the cost of providing health insurance by recording its share of insurance premiums (for retirees and their dependents) as an expenditure in the General Fund in the year paid.
+The cost of providing post-retirement benefits is shared between the District and the retired employee.
+The District recognizes the cost of providing health insurance by recording its share of insurance premiums as an expenditure.